rafael-santiago/tulip/doc/MANUAL.md

 guitar tunned ``two steps down``.
 Why?
 I am crazy, just accept this.

 >Last thing: all here is about approximations and adaptations.
 Do not expect note-by-note things.
 Let's free ourselves from obligations and have some fun with.
+I invite you...

 The ``guitar`` is a fascinating musical instrument not because is loud or distorted, well, this sometimes can make the things cooler.
 The most fascinating thing about the guitar is that this instrument is a range of sounds.
 A note is a note but it depends on how you attack (if you attack) this note, if you slide it or hammer it on or pull it off.
 For instance, the approach that you use to perform a bend can actually change your tone.
+The way how you hold the neck to "blow up" a vibrato.
-Etc, etc. For this reason, I like to say that the guitar is a musical instrument driven by mood ;)
+Still, you can make it soft and sweet instead of angry.
+Etc, etc. For this reason, I like to say that the guitar is a musical instrument driven by mood.
+Maybe any musical instrument could be but string instruments are pretty organic, you realy gives your body on it.
+What say about your precious calluses?
+Huh? ;)

-Express this details is quite hard even using our natural language.
-However, on the guitar we got several techniques that isolated do not have much sense, but ``when combined`` can produce interesting sounds.
+Express this techniques details is quite hard even using our natural language.
+However, on the guitar we got several techniques that isolated do not have much sense but ``when combined`` can produce interesting sounds.
 The ``tlp`` use ``tags`` in order to indicate some isolated techniques.
-The nice thing about these tags is that we can put one inside another to produce these techniques combinations.
-These recursions makes the implemented ``DSL`` very powerful in terms of expressivity.
+The nice thing about these tags is that we can put one inside another to produce a technique combination.
+These recursions make the implemented ``DSL`` very powerful in terms of expressivity.
+Besides being instinctive for guitar players.
+Well, maybe you can be wondering about how much possible combinations can be made.
+Actually, your own playing will guide you for getting this answer.
+What can I say is that I did care about this feature for letting the song writing the most natural for us while musicians.

 A ``tag`` is a word sequence with special meaning preceded by a single ``dash``.
 The **Table 2** lists the supported tags until now.